erroronline1/customersurvey/readme.md

 ---
 ## index.html

-the whole survey is a one-pager that has a snapping scroll effect (that works best with firefox).
+the whole survey is a one-pager that has a snapping scroll effect that works best with ~~firefox~~ different browsers obviously depending on your system; at home it is firefox, at work in fact edge. whatever.

 to have the effects run as intended you'll have to follow this pattern:
 ```html